dalihub/dali-pbr-models-template/README.md

 # dali-scenes-template
-Template to add scenes to DALi demo.
+Template to add scenes to DALi scene launcher.

 Step 1) Clone a project template